brlivsky/helmet-detection-yolo/README.md

 3. A web interface to identify the traffic rule violatores and manage the system

 ## Note and Disclaimer
-* I am a Master's student at MNNIT Allahabad and is in no way associated with IIT H.
+* I am currently (25-Aug-21) a Master's student at MNNIT Allahabad and is in no way affiliated with IIT H.
-* This project was done as part of my Bachelor's Thesis in 2019 and is not actively maintained.
-(Feel free to can contact me though)
+* This project was done as part of my Bachelor's Thesis in 2019 and is not actively maintained (feel free to can contact me though).
-* 95% of the time was spent on debugging.